Get free weekly resources from us!

 Ages and Stages: Lessons for Grandparents’ Day

-Use these wonderful Bible activities to build relationships and engage seniors with children in your children’s ministry.
+Use these wonderful Bible activities to build relationships and engage seniors with children in your ministry.
 These lessons are a perfect way to celebrate Grandparents’ Day!

 Grandparents’ Day Lessons for Preschool-Kindergarten